 These aren’t gluten-free or dairy-free.
 The meatballs contain soy, milk, mustard and wheat.
 Obviously, if you make your own meatballs from scratch they’re healthier, they likely wouldn’t have soy protein or sugars.
 A positive about the meatballs is the first ingredient listed is ground beef!

 Give them a try!

-I would buy these again for convenience sake but not necessarily taste or nutrition, they’re tasty enough for me to want to go back to for easy, convenient dinners.
+I would buy these again for convenience’s sake but not necessarily for taste or nutrition.

 If you’ve tried these meatballs before, what did you think of them?

 Please note that this review was not paid for or sponsored by any third party.
 This product was purchased by Costcuisine for the purpose of producing this review.
 The opinions in this review are strictly those of Costcuisine.
 Costcuisine is not affiliated with Costco or any of its suppliers.
 In the event that Costcuisine receives compensation for a post from the manufacturer of a product or some other third party, the arrangement will be clearly disclosed (including where the manufacturer of a product provides Costcuisine with a free sample of the product).